Lower fuel and operation costs

 In addition, in-shop services offered at many of Butler’s 16 locations across North and South Dakota include engine and transmission rebuilds, hydraulic repair and truck engine service.

-Not only is Butler a certified CAT equipment dealer, the company also offers support services such as fleet machine rental; equipment management software and computer software on topics such as life cycle costing and vehicle simulations; training and safety videos; and customer training seminars.
+Not only is Butler a certified CAT equipment dealer, the company also offers support services.
+These include fleet machine rental; equipment management software and computer software on topics such as life cycle costing and vehicle simulations; training and safety videos; and customer training seminars.

-“One of the main things that the guys do like is the convenience,” says Dustin Alderin, regional field service adviser for Butler.
+“One of the main things that the guys like is the convenience,” says Dustin Alderin, Butler regional field service adviser.
 “Everything is right there at the tip of your fingers.”

 One machine for many needs